theainerd/MLInterview/README.md

 > When you cease to dream, you cease to live.

+**NOTE** : Start with probability, move to distributions, and then tackle inference and prediction.
+You’ll have an easier time, I promise.

-From my research, I've found four main categories to study:
+I've found four main categories to study:

 * Machine Learning
 * Statistics & Probability